The Cheshire Assessor’s Office is responsible for:

 Annual revaluation of all commercial personal property

-are available here, and must be completed and returned to the Assessor's office by 4:00 p.m. on November 15, 2012.
-Please note: this deadline has been extended from the original November 1 deadline per order of Governor Malloy.
+filing forms will be available here, and must be completed and returned to the Assessor's office by 4:00 p.m. on November 2, 2020.

 The Board of Assessement Appeals is responsible for real property and motor vehicle assessment appeals.